opencredo/kubefuse/README.md

 Enter KubeFuse.

-Alpha quality software for quick Kubernetes browsing.
+Beta quality software for quick Kubernetes browsing.
 What's not to love.

 ## Features